Death of Caroline Byrne: Presentation of the Crown case

 Following the aborted first trial, Tedeschi, as Crown Prosecutor, presented the Crown case over a nine-week period from 26 August until 24 October 2008.
 Over 70 witnesses were called and the jury heard hours of audio and video evidence including taped interviews with Rivkin and Wood.

 Witnesses called by the prosecution included Pan, Richardson, Watson, Zaetta, Singleton, Fawcett, Bob Hagan and sports journalist Phil Rothfield.
 Tony Byrne, Peter Byrne, Dally-Watkins and her daughter Carol Clifford appeared.
 Doherty and Cochrane gave evidence via video link up from overseas.
 Police witnesses included Tracey Smit and Paul Griffiths (officers on scene), Sgt Mark Powderly, Sgt Neville Greatorex (who gave evidence on police procedures), Snr Const Lisa Camwell (who retrieved the body) and the first investigating officer of the case Sgt Craig Woods of Rose Bay who had first dismissed the death as suicide and who gave evidence that in the first weeks Tony Byrne too accepted the suicide verdict and was explicitly against the idea of an inquest.
 Another ex-policeman to appear was Byrne's former boyfriend Andrew Blanchette.
-At one stage Justice Barr counselled Blanchette that he ought consider taking legal advice before answering a particular question.
+At one stage Justice Barr counselled Blanchette that he ought to consider taking legal advice before answering a particular question.
 Sensationally on his second day in the witness box, Blanchette admitted that early that morning he had phoned another witness – Melinda Medich, his girlfriend and a minor at the time of Byrne's death – before she was due to give evidence later that day.
 Blanchette was reported to police by Medich who had not heard from him for a number of years.
 Blanchette denied that he had been attempting to influence her evidence.